MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 ---

 {{% create-source/intro %}}
 To connect to a Kafka broker (and optionally a schema registry), you first need to [create a connection](#creating-a-connection) that specifies access and authentication parameters.
-Once created, a connection is **reusable** across multiple `CREATE SOURCE` statements.
+Once created, a connection is **reusable** across multiple `CREATE SOURCE` and `CREATE SINK` statements.
 {{% /create-source/intro %}}

 {{< note >}}